grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   [instance_addr: <string> | default = ""]

 instance_limits:
-  # Max ingestion rate (samples/sec) that this distributor will accept.
+  # (advanced) Max ingestion rate (samples/sec) that this distributor will
+  # accept.
+This limit is per-distributor, not per-tenant.
+Additional push
+  # requests will be rejected.
+Current ingestion rate is computed as
+  # exponentially weighted moving average, updated every second.
+0 = unlimited.
+  # CLI flag: -distributor.instance-limits.max-ingestion-rate
+  [max_ingestion_rate: <float> | default = 0]

+  # (advanced) Max inflight push requests that this distributor can handle.
 This
   # limit is per-distributor, not per-tenant.
-Additional push requests will be
+Additional requests will be
   # rejected.
-Current ingestion rate is computed as exponentially weighted
-  # moving average, updated every second.
 0 = unlimited.
-  # CLI flag: -distributor.instance-limits.max-ingestion-rate
-  [max_ingestion_rate: <float> | default = 0]

-  # Max inflight push requests that this distributor can handle.
-This limit is
-  # per-distributor, not per-tenant.
-Additional requests will be rejected.
-0 =
-  # unlimited.
   # CLI flag: -distributor.instance-limits.max-inflight-push-requests
   [max_inflight_push_requests: <int> | default = 2000]
 ```